 ADVENTURE AS A TOOL FOR GROWTH

 I find the the psychology of travel and adventure as fascinating as the physicality of it.
-It’s not only something that I love to do, but over the years it’s become a fundamental tool for personal development.
+It’s not only something that I love to do, but over the years it has become a fundamental tool for personal development.
 Every time I edge closer to believing myself to be ‘wise’, an event (read disaster) will unfold that throws an almighty spanner in the works and reduces me, once again, to a lowly student in the school of life.

 “The human mind and body have a phenomenal, perhaps infinite, capacity for growth.”